The Biggest Expenses in Retirement

 What Are the 3 Biggest Expenses in Retirement?

-According to the Employee Benefit Research Institute (ERBI), the 3 biggest expenses in retirement are:
+According to the Employee Benefit Research Institute (ERBI), the three biggest expenses in retirement are:

-Getting around is not that costly… Is it?
+Transportation?
+Getting around is not that costly… is it?

 Everyone knows to be worried about healthcare costs in retirement.
 Various studies have shown that rising health care costs in the coming years will require Americans to save more in order to afford these types of expenses in retirement.

 Specifically, the ERBI study revealed that in 2015, a 65-year-old man would need $68,000 in savings, while a woman would need $89,000, if each wanted at least a 50% chance of having enough money saved to cover health care expenses in retirement.